Updated May 2026 with current Indian retail prices.

 | Battery | 1-2 hours gaming, 4-6 hours light use | None, needs power outlet always | Laptop |

 The desktop wins on every performance metric.
-At Rs 80,000 you can build a Ryzen 5 7600X plus RTX 4060 Ti or even stretch to an RTX 4070 build.
-That GPU delivers 50-60% more performance than the RTX 4060 in a laptop due to full power limits.
+At Rs 80,000 you can build a Ryzen 5 plus RTX 4060 desktop that runs the GPU at full power, which is a clear step ahead of any RTX 3050 laptop.
 If you are a hostel student or someone who travels and games, the laptop obviously makes sense.
-But if you are buying this for a home gaming setup, seriously consider a desktop PC first.
-Check our PC build under Rs 75,000 guide for comparison.
+But if this is for a fixed home setup, look at a desktop first.
+Our PC build under Rs 75,000 guide is a good comparison.

 Best Time to Buy Gaming Laptops in India

-Timing your purchase correctly can save you Rs 5,000-12,000 on gaming laptops.
+Timing your purchase well can save you Rs 5,000 to 12,000 on gaming laptops.
 Here is the sale calendar to bookmark.

 | Sale Event | Month | Typical Discount | Best Deals On |